T Level in Design, Surveying and Planning For Construction: Surveying and Design for Construction

 Assessment Year 1:

 - 2 written papers in the summer.
 2 1/2 hours each

-- You will study an Occupational Specialism, chosen from Design and Surveying.
+- You will study an Occupational Specialism: either Design or Surveying.
 You will complete an assessed project of 30 hours duration in year 2, based on your chosen specialism.
 You also need to have completed at least 315 hours of work placement to complete the T Level.